gbmitchell/math4610/softwareManual/matrixVectorOperations/vector_addition.md

 **Description/Purpose:** This function will add two vectors of the same size and the computation is done in double precision.

 **Input:** There are four inputs needed in this case.
 Vectors v1, v2, and a are arguments passed by reference and n is an argument passed to the function to indicate the length of the vectors.
-The real purpose is to produce values in the vector a that represent the result of u + v.
+The real purpose is to produce values in the vector a that represent the result of v1 + v2.

 **Output:** This function doesnt return a value.
 Because the vector a was passed by reference, the function can modify the vector a to produce the result of adding the vectors v1 and v2.
 The resulting vector a can then be used in the main program as needed.